eipathan/eipathan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Ei Pa Pa Pe Than."
+title: "Hi, I'm Eipapa Pe Than."
 excerpt: "About me"
 author_profile: true
 redirect_from: